 The University of Minnesota recognizes that a faculty reflecting the diversity of our society is important in facilitating the development of world-class scholars and artists.
-To enhance opportunities to recruit and retain diverse and highly qualified faculty, the University has established the following two bridge funding opportunities: the Bridge Fund for Faculty of Color Hires, and the Diversity Postdoctoral Fellowship Program.
+To enhance opportunities to recruit and retain diverse and highly qualified faculty, the University has established the following two bridge funding opportunities: the Bridge Fund for American Indian Faculty and Faculty of Color Hires, and the Diversity Postdoctoral Fellowship Program.
 These Bridge Funds are administered by the Office for Equity and Diversity.

-Bridge Fund for Faculty of Color Hires
+Bridge Fund for American Indian Faculty and Faculty of Color Hires

-The Bridge Fund for Faculty of Color Hires is an auxiliary resource designed to complement, not replace, money regularly available to a unit.
+The Bridge Fund for American Indian Faculty and Faculty of Color Hires is an auxiliary resource designed to complement, not replace, money regularly available to a unit.
 The fund can be used to supplement the unit's existing resources for a maximum of three years.
 The maximum bridge funding allowable is 50 percent of salary and fringe the first year, 50 percent of salary and fringe the second year, and 25 percent of salary and fringe the third year.
 All salary and fringe increases are the responsibility of the hiring unit, and the hiring unit will assume full financial responsibility for the hire no later than the third year.

 Due to the limited funding available for this account, requests are carefully reviewed for their relevance to the unit's specific academic and budgetary situation as well as applicable collegiate and University policies.